 1.2 Metric units are used for all measurements in this Bylaw.

-1.3 Any Act referred to in this bylaw is a reference to an Act of the Province of British Columbia or Canada, as the case may be, and the applicable regulations, as amended, revised, consolidated or replace from time to time.
+1.3 Any Act referred to in this bylaw is a reference to an Act of the Province of British Columbia or Canada, as the case may be, and the applicable regulations, as amended, revised, consolidated or replaced from time to time.

-1.4 This Bylaw applies to all lands within the area incorporated as the Village of Slocan
+1.4 This Bylaw applies to all lands within the area incorporated as the Village of Slocan.

 1.5 Unless otherwise indicated, this Bylaw does not apply to arterial highways classified as such by order of the Lieutenant Governor in Council pursuant to the Highway Act.